-To celebrate English Tourism Week I have joint forces in a blog carnival with some of my favourite bloggers to collate a list of great things to do with kids in the UK on our very own doorstep.
+To celebrate English Tourism Week I have joint forces in a blog carnival with some of my favourite bloggers to collate a list of great educational places to visit with kids in the UK on our very own doorstep.

 Because lets face it, there so much to do in this wonderful country yet if you are anything like me?
 Some days I lack inspiration, I almost need it spelling out for me.